 What does the mdm.exe file do?

-The mdm.exe process is also known as Machine Debug Manager or, as the case may be, SSH, Telnet and Rlogin client and is a part of Microsoft Visual Studio .NET or, as the case may be, Microsoft Office Professional Edition.
+The mdm.exe process is also known as Machine Debug Manager or, as the case may be, SSH, Telnet and Rlogin client and is a part of Microsoft Visual Studio .NET or, as the case may be, Microsoft Office Enterprise (Version 2007).
 This software is produced by Microsoft (www.microsoft.com) or, as the case may be, Simon Tatham (www.chiark.greenend.org.uk/~sgtatham).
-An obsolete or defective version of mdm.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of mdm.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - mdm.exe has encountered a problem and needs to close.